Wonka-source/aurora/README.md

 As a **owner/staff** I can **add new products to the site** so that **customers can browse and purchase them**

-## Planning
-In the GitHub repository Issues were used as an Agile tool for the project.
-User stories were defined using Github issues.
-Development of each of the user stories were managed using a Kanban board.

 ## Design and UX